AlgoveraAI/handbook/docs/Developer/01-Introduction.md

 Developer Docs provides information about the technical products that Algovera releases.
-Our products are still under development.
-We will be launching Algovera products soon.
+Our products are still in alpha.
+If you see a bug or want to request a feature please use github issues or contact the core team on discord.